itsakettle/itsakettle.github.io/_posts/2024-02-09-5-causing_stack_overflows.md

 137
 ```

-The soft stack limit is 8,388,608 bytes which is 8 megabytes and the hard limit is unlimited (-1 in the case of the Python's `getrlimit`).
+The soft stack limit is 8,388,608 bytes which is 8 megabytes and the hard limit is unlimited (-1 in the case of Python's `getrlimit`).
 This means that the process has been allocated 8 megabytes for its stack but can request an unlimited amount.
-The process gets to a recursion depth of 491, uses 1.4 gigabytes of memory and exausts the container memory giving error code 137.
+The process gets to a recursion depth of 491, uses 1.4 gigabytes of memory which exausts the container memory giving error code 137.

 Let's run this again with a smaller stack size and see what happens.
 We do this by running `ulimit -s 80` before running the python script which set the soft and hard limit to 80 kilobytes (81,920 bytes).
-This time we get the same result, more or less, albeit a bit more depth.
+This time we get the same result, more or less.

 ```
 Stack (soft, hard) =  (81920, 81920)